-Beyond initial design, companies need to continuously monitor their AI system to ensure that it is operating in a fair manner.
+Beyond initial design, companies need to continuously monitor their AI system to ensure that it is operating in an unbiased manner.
 Importantly, when bias correction is not possible, humans have to be able to safely and swiftly shut the system down.

 We can't let careless AI deployment deepen the disparity.